Working!!: Manga

 Working!! had its origins in a web comic written and illustrated by Karino Takatsu also called Working!!, which she published in irregular intervals on her personal website from 2002 to 2013.
 This web comic was published in print in six volumes from 2015 to 2017, under the title Web-ban Working!!.
-The web comic's setting and characters are different from the later four-panel comic strip manga, which began serialization in the January 2005 issue of Square Enix's Young Gangan manga magazine.
+The web comic's setting and characters are different from the later four-panel comic strip manga, which was serialized from January 2005 to November 2014 issues of Square Enix's Young Gangan manga magazine.
 While the restaurant in the web comic and manga are both called Wagnaria, they are different branch stores, so the world is the same.
 For example, Kenichirō Sakaki (榊 研一郎, Sakaki Kenichrō), the web comic's store manager, is an old friend of Kyōko Shirafuji and Masahiro Adachi (足立 正広, Adachi Masahiro) from the web comic is a bandmate of Jun Satō from the Young Gangan version.
 The author called the web comic version Cat Group (猫組, Neko-gumi) and the serialized manga version Dog Group (犬組, Inu-gumi).
-Square Enix published 13 tankōbon volumes between November 25, 2005 and December 25, 2014.
+Square Enix published 13 tankōbon volumes between November 25, 2005, and December 25, 2014.
 Ten additional chapters have been released via mobile phones.
 The manga has been licensed for release in Chinese in Taiwan by Tong Li Publishing.
-Takatsu launched a biweekly web version of Working!! on October 16, 2009 to commemorate the anime series and posts the manga on the anime's official website.
+Takatsu launched a biweekly web version of Working!! on October 16, 2009, to commemorate the anime series and posts the manga on the anime's official website.

 Drama CDs and radio show

 Square Enix released three drama CDs under the title Young Gangan Book In CD Working!!, with scenarios written by Shōgo Mukai.
 The first volume, released on January 25, 2007, came bundled with a 96-page booklet with bonus manga and the scenario included.
-The second and third volumes, released on April 25, 2008 and March 25, 2009 respectively, also came bundled with similar booklets.
+The second and third volumes, released on April 25, 2008, and March 25, 2009, respectively, also came bundled with similar booklets.
 The voice acting cast for the anime is different from the drama CDs.

 An Internet radio show to promote the anime series titled Yamaking!! aired 13 episodes between May 21 and October 29, 2010, and was hosted by Ryō Hirohashi, the voice actress of Aoi Yamada.
 The show restarted with the title Yamaking'!! on October 7, 2011.